BEV Trajectories • Gallery

 Thresholds (years)

 Choose a custom threshold, then sort the table.
 Use the variant filter to include multiple categories.
-Default selects “Whole”.
+Default selects “New Cars”.
 Exports reflect your current filter and custom setting.

 Color coding: green = threshold already reached; red = 80% threshold after Jan 2035.